openshift/geard/README.md

 The API takes into account the concept of "joining" - if two requests are made with the same request id, where possible the second request should attach to the first job's result and streams in order to provide an identical return value and logs.
 This allows clients to design around retries or at-least-once delivery mechanisms safely.
 The second job may check the invariants of the first as long as data races can be avoided.

-All jobs non content streaming jobs (which should be idempotent and repeatable anyway) will eventually be structured in two phases - execute, and report.
-The execute phase attempts to assert that the state on the host is accurate (systemd unit created, symlinks on disk, data input correct) and to return a non 2xx response on success or an error body and 4xx or 5xx response on error as fast as possible.
+All non-content-streaming jobs (which should already be idempotent and repeatable) will eventually be structured in two phases - execute and report.
+The execute phase attempts to assert that the state on the host is accurate (systemd unit created, symlinks on disk, data input correct) and to return a 2xx response on success or an error body and 4xx or 5xx response on error as fast as possible.
 API operations should *not* wait for asynchronous events like the stable start status of a process, the external ports being bound, or image specific data to be written to disk.
 Instead, those are modelled with separate API calls.
 The report phase is optional for all jobs, and is where additional data may be streamed to the consumer over HTTP or a message bus.

 In general, the philosophy of create/fail fast operations is based around the recognition that distributed systems may fail at any time, but those failures are rare.
 If a failure does occur, the recovery path is for a client to retry the operation as originally submitted, or to delete the affected resources, or in rare cases for the system to autocorrect.
 A service may take several minutes to start only to fail - since failure cannot be predicted, clients should be given tools to recognize and correct failures.

 ### Concrete example: